Flagyl 375 Capsules

-Metronidazole is an oral synthetic antiprotozoal and antibacterial agent, 2-methyl-5-nitroimidazole-1-ethanol, which has the following structural formula:
+FLAGYL (metronidazole) capsules, 375 mg is an oral formulation of the synthetic nitroimidazole antimicrobial agent, 2-methyl-5-nitro-1H-imidazole-1-ethanol, which has the following structural formula:

-Flagyl 375 Capsules contain 375 mg of metronidazole USP.
+FLAGYL (metronidazole) capsules, 375 mg, (indicated below as Flagyl 375 Capsules) contain 375 mg of metronidazole USP.
 Inactive ingredients include corn starch, magnesium stearate, gelatin, black iron oxide, titanium dioxide, FD&C Green No. 3, and D&C Yellow No. 10.

 Flagyl 375 Capsules - Clinical Pharmacology

-Disposition of metronidazole in the body is similar for both oral and intravenous dosage forms, with an average elimination half-life in healthy humans of 8 hours.
+Disposition of metronidazole in the body is similar for both oral and intravenous dosage forms.

-Metronidazole exerts antimicrobial effects in an anaerobic environment by the following possible mechanism: Once metronidazole enters the organism, the drug is reduced by intracellular electron transport proteins.
-Because of this alteration to the metronidazole molecule, a concentration gradient is maintained, which promotes the drug's intracellular transport.
-Presumably, free radicals are formed which, in turn, react with cellular components resulting in death of the microorganism.
+Metronidazole exerts antibacterial effects in an anaerobic environment by the following possible mechanism: Once metronidazole enters the organism, the drug is reduced by intracellular electron transport proteins.
+Because of this alteration to the metronidazole molecule, a concentration gradient is maintained which promotes the drug's intracellular transport.
+Presumably, free radicals are formed which, in turn, react with cellular components resulting in death of the bacteria.

 The following in vitro data are available, but their clinical significance is unknown:

-Metronidazole exhibits in vitro minimum inhibitory concentrations (MICs) of 8 µg/mL or less against most (≥ 90%) strains of the following microorganisms; however, the safety and effectiveness of metronidazole in treating clinical infections due to these microorganisms have not been established in adequate and well-controlled clinical trials.
+Metronidazole exhibits in vitro minimum inhibitory concentrations (MICs) of 8 mcg/mL or less against most (≥ 90%) isolates of the following bacteria; however, the safety and effectiveness of metronidazole in treating clinical infections due to these bacteria have not been established in adequate and well-controlled clinical trials.

 Bacteroides fragilis group (B. caccae, B. uniformis)

-Quantitative methods that are used to determine minimum inhibitory concentrations provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
-For anaerobic bacteria, the susceptibility to metronidazole can be determined by the reference agar dilution method or by alternate standardized test methods1.
+Quantitative methods are used to determine antimicrobial inhibitory concentrations (MICs) provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
+For anaerobic bacteria, the susceptibility to metronidazole can be determined by the reference broth or agar dilution method1,2.
 The MIC values obtained should be interpreted according to the following criteria: